Mom Guilt and Baby Sleep: 3 Tips from Nicole Johnson

 No More Guilt, Moms!

 What I’m trying to illustrate here is that sleep is kind of a cross between developmental behaviors and learned behaviors.
 Development matters with sleep.
 We can’t expect a newborn to sleep through the night without feeding, right?
 Your baby has to grow into that.
 But at the same time, sleep isn’t all developmental.
-Lots of sleep habits are learned, and require a little nudging from mom and dad to change.
+Many sleep habits are learned.
+These habits require a little nudging from mom and dad to change.
 This is that middle ground thinking I mentioned earlier.
 Think of sleep as both a developmental behavior AND a learned behavior.
 This way, you’ll be closer to being able to make sane, rational, personalized choices about how you want to help your child sleep.
 You’ll be that much closer to having the confidence and security about your choices that you need in order to combat the mom guilt!

 The Baby Sleep Site® is a participant in the Amazon Services LLC Associates Program and other product affiliate programs.
 If you click on a product link and make a purchase, The Baby Sleep Site® may (but not always) receive a small commission from the company selling the product, but will not affect your purchase price.
 We only recommend products that we believe are quality products and are good for our readers.